isabelle-laforest/RworkshopUdS_2025/README.md

-# RworkshopUdS_2025
+# 2025 Laforest-Lapointe Lab R Workshop

-Repo for ressources to organize and teach the R workshop in May 2025 at UdeS
+Resources for organizing the May 12-14th workshop at USherbrooke's Biology department.

+Follow this link to the tutorial.